RobbyTato/Battleship/README.md

 ### Credits
 ***

-Created by Ebil Jacob (RobbyTato) and Ravin ? (?) as a final project for the Summer EDGE program in Carnegie Mellon University Qatar.
+Created by Ebil Jacob (RobbyTato) and Ravin Kumar (Ravin-Kumar) as a final project for the Summer EDGE program in Carnegie Mellon University Qatar.